-Fritware is the crow-bar method of making porcelain at super low temperatures.
-Frits are used where much higher material costs can be accepted to produce a body that fires glassy, white, at a very low temperature and rapid rate-of-rise.
+Fritware is the crow-bar method of making porcelain at very low temperatures.
+Frits are used where much higher material costs can be accepted.
+Bodies can be made to fire glassy, white and translucent.
+They can be fired at a rapid rate-of-rise.
+Since fritware bodies are expensive it does not make financial sense to use anything but the whitest kaolins available (ball clays are too high in iron).

-Traditional porcelains are made from feldspar, clay and quartz and fire above 2200F (1065C).
+Traditional porcelains are made from feldspar, clay and quartz and they fire above 2200F (1065C).
 Typically around 20-30% quartz is needed for glaze fit and 25-35% feldspar for maturity.
-The remainder is the whitest and most plastic clays available or justifiable for the cost.
-Plastic fritware bodies are most easily made by simply replacing the feldspar with a high sodium frit.
-Near zero porosity can be achieved around cone 04-03.
-However if more frit that can be tolerated even lower maturing temperatures are possible (to an extreme where more more than 90% is frit and the body is vitreous at cone 020.
+The remainder of the recipe is filled by the mix of kaolins, plasticizers and binders.
+Fritware bodies are most easily formulated by simply replacing the feldspar of an existing body with a high sodium frit (in North America the most common is Ferro Frit 3110).
+Near-zero porosity can be achieved around cone 04.
+However if more frit than that can be tolerated, even lower maturing temperatures are possible (to an extreme where more than 90% of the recipe is frit and the body is vitreous at cone 020)!
+Such formulations are invariably non-plastic, for them to be suitable for even slip casting, additions super-white plasticizers are needed (e.g. 1% Veegum for plasticity, however it is even more expensive than the frit).
+For machine pressing, binders are needed to impart dry handling strength.
+If high plasticity is needed (e.g. for throwing, plastic machine forming) much more plasticizer is needed (e.g. 2-4%).

 Fritware at Wikipedia